UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 > This document is not quite finished yet...

-This is a description of the XML format, as it is used in itwêwina.
+This is a description of the XML format as it is used in itwêwina.
 A single dictionary XML file is a collection of **dictionary entries** (the _lexicon_) that have translations that are cited from one or more **dictionary sources**.